Barrio Logan Community Plan (Adopted)

 As part of the Barrio Logan Community Plan (2013 Draft) update process, the Final Programmatic Environmental Impact Report (PEIR) and Technical Studies were certified by City Council on September 17, 2013.
-Links to these can be found below for reference.
+Links to these can be found below for reference (scroll down to Environmental Impact Report).

 On Jan.
 27, 2013, members of the community met with the consultant team and Port staff at Ryan Bros on Main Street to review the final gateway design: Final Gateway Design Powerpoint Presentation.